 - For all assets and liabilities, the tradable price (for normal trade sizes in unstressed situations) gives the fair value and shall be the representative price. - For conversion between currencies WM/Reuters Closing Spot Rates 16:00 GMT Dollar fix shall be applied. - For assets and liabilities that are traded in active exchange or dealer markets, closing exchange prices shall be used for securities traded in exchange markets and bid prices for securities trading in dealer markets if available and if reflecting the tradable price. - For securities not trading in active markets, indicative (or alternatively independently evaluated) bid prices shall be used where these are available. - Bilateral derivative products will be valued at observable market quotes relevant to timing of the underlying cash flows. - For securities with unobservable prices, model-derived prices are used.
-Where modelderived prices are implemented, industry standard models with observable market inputs should be used as far as possible. - Prices shall be sourced independently of the investment area.
+Where model-derived prices are implemented, industry standard models with observable market inputs should be used as far as possible.

-- All unlisted real estate and renewable infrastructure investments (properties/physical assets, financial assets and liabilities related to real estate) shall at least be valued annually by an appointed and certified independent valuation firm.
+- Prices shall be sourced independently of the investment area. - All unlisted real estate and renewable infrastructure investments (properties/physical assets, financial assets and liabilities related to real estate) shall at least be valued annually by an appointed and certified independent valuation firm.
 Property valuations are required to be prepared in compliance with internationally recognised valuation standards.
-In the event an alternative standard is used, compliance with Norges Bank Investment Management requirements shall be reviewed on a case-by-case basis.
-The unlisted real estate and renewable infrastructure valuations should be produced so that they are suitable for use in preparing financial statements under IFRS. - Prices are obtained from independent market data providers and prioritised according to an internal hierarchy.
+In the event an alternative standard is used, compliance with Norges Bank Investment Management requirements shall be reviewed on a case-bycase basis.
+The unlisted real estate and renewable infrastructure valuations should be produced so that they are suitable for use in preparing financial statements under IFRS. - For newly acquired unlisted assets, the acquisition cost is considered the best estimate of fair value and is held at this value until the third quarter end after acquisition.
+Regardless, NBIM shall estimate the value of the asset(s) at first possible quarter-end to determine if any balance sheet items have a fair value that is estimated to deviate +/- 5% from the value at transaction date.
+If estimated deviation is more than +/- 5% from the transaction value, the asset value is adjusted. - Prices are obtained from independent market data providers and prioritised according to an internal hierarchy.
 If the prices received do not represent fair value, the principles outlined in this policy are applied to arrive at a price representing fair value.

 Norges Bank Investment Management uses fair value in valuation of all assets and values all portfolios daily.
 The valuation hierarchy is well aligned to the recommended hierarchy in the standards.
 There is a daily reconciliation of the asset values with the custodian.
-Unlisted real estate investments and unlisted infrastructure investments are valued quarterly by an appointed and certified independent valuation firm.
+Unlisted real estate investments are valued quarterly by an appointed and certified independent valuation firm.
+Unlisted infrastructure investments are valued semi-annually by an appointed independent valuation firm.